stphnmrgn/ArcGIS/README.md

 # ArcGIS
-Python 2.7 scripts for Esri ArcGIS for Desktop 10.3+
+Various python (standalone and toolbox) scripts that were developed for use with Esri ArcGIS for Desktop 10.3.